Brebu Nou

 Brebu Nou (Weidenthal; Temesfő) is a commune in Caraș-Severin County, western Romania, with a population of 86 people.
 It is composed of two villages, Brebu Nou and Gărâna (Wolfsberg; Szörényordas; until 1924, Volfsberg in Romanian).

 At the 2011 census, 65.1% of inhabitants were Romanians, 30.2% Germans and 4.7% Hungarians.
-The villages were founded by Germans craftsmen from Bohemia.
+The villages were founded by German craftsmen from Bohemia.